May-June 2016

 DMC Names New Chief of Orthopaedics, Sports Medicine

 Khaled J. Saleh, M.D. has joined the Detroit Medical Center as the new executive in chief of orthopaedics and sports medicine.
-Saleh joins DMC from the Southern Illinois School of Medicine where he served as chairman of orthopaedic surgery and director for clinical and translational research.
-Saleh’s work has been supported by nearly $7 million in […]
+Saleh joins DMC from the Southern Illinois School of […]

 -